digitaltomer/Assignments/README.md

 # Description

-This is week 3 branch and it contains the zuri task on how to create a login and registration task.
+This is week 3 branch and it contains the zuri task on how to create a login and registration page.

 The branch also contains building my own personal portfolio website